Schedule An Appointment

 Cataract surgery has advanced to the point where there is little, if any discomfort involved in the entire procedure.
 Many patients will not have to receive any injections to numb their eyes (anesthetic drops will be used instead) or deal with stitches to close the small incision in the eye (the incision will heal naturally).
 This no-stitch cataracts treatment technique, which was first introduced to the Springfield, Massachusetts area by Dr. John Papale, is not only safer for the patient, but also produces less discomfort and quicker recovery.

 For years, Papale Eye Center has remained at the forefront of cataract treatment.
 We have gone out of our way to incorporate new technology into our practice to make cataract treatment safer and more effective.
-Our premier eye surgeons, Drs.
-John Papale and Dr. Sarah A. Hanson, together, have performed more than 10,000 LASIK and cataract surgery procedures over the course of their careers.
-They are the surgeons of choice for many doctors and nurses throughout the Springfield, Massachusetts area.
-If you are considering cataract surgery, Dr. Papale, Dr. Hanson and the Papale Eye Center staff will answer all of your treatment questions, assist you with financing, and help you explore the many benefits that cataract surgery has to offer, including clearer vision at all distances with the ReSTOR® lens implants.
+Our premier eye surgeon, Dr. John Papale has performed more than 10,000 LASIK and cataract surgery procedures over the course of his career.
+He is the surgeon of choice for many doctors and nurses throughout the Springfield, Massachusetts area.
+If you are considering cataract surgery, Dr. Papale and the Papale Eye Center staff will answer all of your treatment questions, assist you with financing, and help you explore the many benefits that cataract surgery has to offer, including clearer vision at all distances with the ReSTOR® lens implants.

 To learn more about cataracts treatment, contact our Springfield, Massachusetts eye surgery center today.